freddynewton/UnityGifImageAnimator/README.md

 #### Start Animation

-You can start the animation by calling the `StartAnimation` method, which will loop the animation:
+Start the animation by calling the `StartAnimation` method, which will loop the animation:

 ```csharp
 public class GIFPlayer : MonoBehaviour